×

 Subtitles are all about ensuring your audience can understand a spoken foreign language.

-Even if you know a particular foreign language, you may choose to keep subtitles on.
-It can be a great tool for learning!
 It can be very helpful when you encounter new words to improve both comprehension and spelling.
 For instance, avid Japanese language learners watch Anime with English subtitles.

-Let’s get creative.
+Let’s get creative

-There are significant differences in the application of closed captioning vs subtitles.
-So let’s see how we can use these functions to enhance your viewing experiences.
+So, let’s see how we can use these functions to enhance your viewing experiences.

-Closed captions are timed audio transcriptions.
+Closed captions = timed audio transcriptions.

 If you want to enhance your accessibility to your typical audience, closed captions are your choice.
 People with hearing loss or hearing impairment can enjoy and appreciate your content.

 These options are commonly available on YouTube videos.
-While there is functionality on videos to produce automated captioning, this is guaranteed to be lower quality than handcrafted closed captions.
+While there is functionality on videos to produce automated captioning, this is guaranteedto be lower quality than handcrafted closed captions.

 Clicking the little gear in the bottom right of the video player, selecting “subtitles/CC”, and choosing your language is all it takes!